Keyfactor/remote-file-orchestrator/README.md

 The RFJKS store type can be used to manage java keystores of types JKS or PKCS12.
 If creating a new java keystore and adding a certificate all via Keyfactor Command, the created java keystore will be of type PKCS12, as java keystores of type JKS have been deprecated as of JDK 9.

 Use cases supported:
-1. One-to-many trust entries - A trust entry is considered single certificate without a private key in a certificate store.
+1. One-to-many trust entries - A trust entry is defined as a single certificate without a private key in a certificate store.
 Each trust entry is identified with a custom alias.
 2. One-to-many key entries - One-to-many certificates with private keys and optionally the full certificate chain.
-Each certificate identified with a custom alias.
+Each certificate is identified with a custom alias.
 3. A mix of trust and key entries.
 </details>